Most developing countries

 who have delayed surgery against medical advice

-fail to recover completely as advanced cataracts are more harder and it
+fail to recover completely as advanced cataract lens disease are more harder and it

 becomes more difficult to remove.
 An older person who needs to be independent in